PlayableLab FAQs

 Can I preview my Video Playable before exporting?

 - Yes — scrub the timeline and use live preview while placing tap/hold breaks, sprites, end cards, and CTAs.
-AI-Lab Editor projects also offer full Play preview with portrait/landscape toggle before export.
+AI-Playable projects also offer full Play preview with portrait/landscape toggle before export.

 Can I share a preview link before final export?